ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 ### Conventions

-- *title* must be quoted if it contains colons (true for any other variable too) (best practice: always quote)
+- `title` must be quoted if it contains colons (true for any other variable too) (best practice: always quote)
-- *date* must include time and time zone of presentation, e.g., 2019-01-23T13:00-0500
+- `date` must include time and time zone of presentation, e.g., 2019-01-23T13:00-0500
 - By convention, time zone is U.S. Eastern Time, which is -0500 for standard time or -0400 for daylight saving time
-- *presenter-ids* is always an array, even if only one item
+- `presenter-ids` is always an array, even if only one item
-- if a *presenter-ids* element does not match any of the actual presenter-ids, the two common failure modes are for it to be blank or for it to pick up the first presenter-id, alphabetically
+- if a `presenter-ids` element does not match any of the actual presenter-ids, the two common failure modes are for it to be blank or for it to pick up the first presenter-id, alphabetically
 - `archives` are currently presented like "*Archives:* [Video](http://example.com) (YouTube) | [Slides](http://example.com) (PDF) | [Q&A](http://example.com) (PDF)"

+### Notes
+- Content required to advertise an upcoming webinar:
+  - `webinar-id`
+  - `date`
+  - `title`
+  - `presenter-ids`
+  - `registration-url`
+- Additional content required for "connection information" message:
+  - `ecp-abbreviation`
+  - `vtc-url`
+  - `vtc-session`
+  - `vtc-password`
+  - `qa-public-url`
+  - `survey-public-url`
+  - Additional content required for archives:
+    - `archives`

 ## Presenters